sandeshkatakam/sandeshkatakam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-### Hey, there!
+## Hey, there!
 So, you reached my website!!
 ![](../images/first-post-modified.png)
 >  *"Problems worthy of attack prove their worth by fighting back   -- Paul Erdos"*

 I am an undergraduate mathematics major(with a CS Minor) at IISER Berhampur, with a strong interest in the field of machine learning research.
-My research interests primarily revolve around neural differential equations, model-based reinforcement learning and deep generative models.
+My research interests primarily revolve around neural differential equations, model-based reinforcement learning, and deep generative models.
 Apart from my usual research interests, I have a strong interest in Machine Learning Systems.
 I have a keen interest in developing software for machine learning research.

 I am on the lookout for captivating research opportunities that lie at the dynamic intersection of Neural Differential Equations (NeuralDEs) and Model-based Reinforcement Learning (RL).
-What truly ignites my enthusiasm is the prospect of engaging in projects that drive the development of cutting-edge, sample  efficient model-based RL techniques for practical, real-world applications.
+What truly ignites my enthusiasm is the prospect of engaging in projects that drive the development of cutting-edge, sample-efficient model-based RL techniques for practical, real-world applications.
 Through the powerful combination of generative modeling and neural DEs, I am eager to dive deeper and implement hybrid techniques for constructing world models for model-based RL environments and work towards developing more robust and explainable reinforcement learning.

 Reach out to me on: [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sandesh-katakam-79b6b1135/)
 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)](https://twitter.com/sandeshkatakam)